-1. Defendants are the world's largest manufacturers of Lithium Ion Batteries (defined below), and include multinational corporations Samsung, LG, Sanyo, Sony, Panasonic, NEC, Toshiba and Hitachi.
+- 1. Defendants are the world's largest manufacturers of Lithium Ion Batteries (defined below), and include multinational corporations Samsung, LG, Sanyo, Sony, Panasonic, NEC, Toshiba and Hitachi.
 "Lithium Ion Batteries," or "LIBs," are battery cells which are rechargeable and which utilize lithium ion technology.
 Lithium Ion Batteries are sometimes also referred to as secondary batteries.
 Lithium Ion Batteries power virtually every laptop computer, cellphone, smartphone, digital music player (e.g., iPods), tablet device (e.g., iPads), digital camera and camcorder, and cordless power tool used today.
-Defendants control a substantial majority of the

-1 The "U.S. Subsidiary Defendants" and "Foreign Defendants" are identified and defined in the "Parties" section, infra.

-\$16 billion annual market for Lithium Ion Batteries, dominating sales to original equipment manufacturers ("OEMs") such as Dell, HP, Apple and virtually every other household name manufacturer of consumer electronics.

-- 2. Defendants engaged in a long-running conspiracy over more than a decade, the object of which was to unlawfully fix, raise and stabilize prices for Lithium Ion Batteries in violation of federal and state antitrust laws.
+Defendants control a substantial majority of the \$16 billion annual market for Lithium Ion Batteries, dominating sales to original equipment manufacturers ("OEMs") such as Dell, HP, Apple and virtually every other household name manufacturer of consumer electronics. - 2.
+Defendants engaged in a long-running conspiracy over more than a decade, the object of which was to unlawfully fix, raise and stabilize prices for cylindrical Lithium Ion Batteries in violation of federal and state antitrust laws.
 Defendants' cartelization of the worldwide market is revealed in Defendants' secret internal materials and records, some of which were recently produced to Plaintiffs. - 3.
 Defendants include two convicted felons Sanyo Electric Co., Ltd. and LG Chem, Ltd. both of which recently pled guilty to the criminal price-fixing of Lithium Ion Batteries. - 4.
-Plaintiffs and the proposed Classes consist of persons and entities who (1) indirectly purchased a stand-alone Lithium Ion Battery manufactured by a Defendant, or (2) a Lithium Ion Battery Product containing a Lithium Ion Battery manufactured by a Defendant, during the period from and including January 1, 2000 through May 31, 2011 (the "Class Period").2 The products containing Lithium Ion Batteries and for which Plaintiffs and the Classes seek damages are laptop, notebook, netbook, and tablet computers (such as iPads), mobile telephones, smartphones, digital audio players (such as iPods), power tools, digital cameras and camcorders/digital video cameras, as well as replacement batteries for each of the aforementioned products (collectively "Lithium Ion Battery Products").
-Due to Defendants' collusion, Plaintiffs and Class members were damaged by paying artificially inflated prices for Lithium Ion Battery Products. - 5.
-As The Economist reported in 2002, "Lithium-ion batteries are the foot-soldiers of the digital revolution.
-They power telephones, music players, digital cameras and laptops.
-They are amazingly small and light, and can store more energy in less space than any other type of rechargeable battery."
-The report continued that "[w]ithout the lithium-ion battery, introduced a decade ago, portable gadgets - from mobile phones and video cameras to laptops and palmtops - would have remained brick-like objects best left on the desk or at home."
+Plaintiffs and the proposed Classes consist of persons and entities who (1) indirectly purchased a stand-alone cylindrical Lithium Ion Battery manufactured by a Defendant, or (2) a Lithium Ion Battery Product containing a cylindrical Lithium Ion Battery manufactured by a Defendant, during the period from and including January 1, 2000 through May 31, 2011 (the "Class")

+Period").
+The products containing cylindrical Lithium Ion Batteries and for which Plaintiffs and the Classes seek damages are portable computers (laptops, notebooks, or netbook), power tools, and camcorders/digital video cameras, as well as replacement batteries for each of the aforementioned products (collectively "Lithium Ion Battery Products").
+Due to Defendants' collusion, Plaintiffs and Class members were damaged by paying artificially inflated prices for Lithium Ion Battery Products.